spynob/DodgeSquare/README.md

 There is a life bar that decreases with collisions
 I plan to implement a menu and different windows and more levels

+How to play:
+  awsd - keys to move left, up, down or right c - change color, because why not dogde the enemies :)